YorkEarwaker/Automation/ide/thy/README.md

 * os; Linux, Ubuntu LTS 24.04.3
 * hw; Dell laptop, Dell XPS 15 9560

+Attempting to connect to a Raspberry Pi Pico W, 2040 MCU, which has not been flashed with MicroPython
+* Thonny IDE, cannot 'see'  Rasbperry Pi Pico W (RPi PiW)
+* The RPi PiW is not recognized when using Thonny bottom right hand menu 'Configure Interpreter' .
+* The issue continued to persist even after 'dialout' workaround attempt.

 Work around?
 Attempt one - don't know if this was necessary, didn't work so might have to back it out
 * 1) Add user to dialout group
 ```